-This article will tell you the exact timeline you will follow to your new career.
-Let’s not waste any time and jump right into my ACSM or NASM article.
+This article will tell you the exact timeline you will follow in your new career.
+Let’s not waste any time and jump right into my ACSM (National Academy of Sports Medicine) or NASM (American College of Sports Medicine) article.

 Here is a list of comparison articles for the ACSM certification: